Assistant Professor of Spanish

 Selected Academic Publications

 “Wet-nurses and migrant nanas in Mexico’s imaginary landscape.”
 South of the Future: Speculative Biotechnologies and Care Markets in South Asia and Latin America.
 Eds.
 Anindita Banerjee and Debra Castillo.
 SUNY Press.
-In press.
+2020.

 “Las tierras arrasadas, de Emiliano Monge: la frontera en movimiento.”
 Mester.
 University of California at Los Angeles.
 2019.